ckuelker/quick-guide-en-us/DevOps/Container/kubernetes.md

 ## Introduction

-The word Kubernetes ([κυβερνήτης] originates from Greek and means "helmsman" or "pilot" or "governor", and is the etymological root of cybernetics)
+The word Kubernetes ([κυβερνήτης] comes from Greek and means "helmsman" or "pilot" or "governor", and is the etymological root of cybernetics).

 ![Dedicated - Virtual - Container](sys-virt-container0.1.0.png){width=100%}

-**Dedicated** server are easy to maintain and every application can talk to each other application directly.
+__Dedicated__ servers are easy to maintain and each application can communicate directly with any other application.

-**Virtualized** servers allows to run multiple servers (VM) on one hardware with good security separation.
-Virtualisation allows a faster response and allocation of different hardware towards applications that have a volatile load.
+__Virtualized__ servers allow multiple servers (VM) to run on one hardware with good security separation.
+Virtualization allows faster response and allocation of different hardware to applications that have a volatile load.

-**Containerized** servers share some advantages from virtualised servers, but with less security in separation of instances.
-The advantage is that only one OS needs to be managed, with the cost that only similar applications can be run.
-It would for example be difficult (or impossible) to run 32 bit big endian applications together with 64 bit small endian and `arm64` applications.
-Among many advantages containerized servers might suffer from less secure applications as the libraries are application depended and are often not administered by experienced system administrators but software engineers.
-However this depends much on the culture of the organization that uses containerized server.
+Containerized servers share some of the advantages of virtualized servers, but with less security in the separation of instances.
+The advantage is that there is only one operating system to manage, at the cost of running only similar applications.
+For example, it would be difficult (or impossible) to run 32-bit big endian applications together with 64-bit small endian and `arm64` applications.
+Among the many advantages, containerized servers may suffer from less secure applications because the libraries are application dependent and are often managed not by experienced system administrators but by software engineers.
+However, this depends very much on the culture of the organization using the containerized server.

 Some advantages of containerized servers are: